EduardoCorazon/Piscript/README.md

 # SMBPi
-File Transfer Configuration automation using Python
+SMB Configuration and setup automation using python